 Every box includes a set of styling cards with suggestions on how to wear the particular item.
 The styling cards have changed a bit – before they showed a dressier and less dressy version, now they’re featuring multiple sets of accessories to pair with the garment, or 2 entirely different looks, but not necessarily dressed up and dressed down.

 I find the styling cards very helpful.
 I am not a naturally good-at-fashion person and these help a LOT.
 Even if I don’t keep the pieces I use them as inspiration – like my own personal fashion editor!

 You will also receive a separate paper with a list of your items.
 You’ll be charged a $20 styling fee and shipped five items to try on at home.
 If you keep anything your styling fee will be applied to your order, but if you don’t, you will pay the $20 fee.

 The styling fee is so worth it – I never go clothes shopping anymore.
 I just wait for my fix!
-If you keep everything you get a 25% discount, so it pays off to be specific in your style profile .
-You will check out and get charged through your Stitch Fix account.
+If you keep everything you get a 25% discount, so it pays off to be specific on your style profile.
+You will check out and get charged to your Stitch Fix account.
 Return the pieces you don’t want in the prepaid mailer (free shipping!).

 Daniel Rainn Calisto Pleat Detail Tulip Sleeve Blouse ($64) The design of this blouse is really nice.
 The tulip sleeves feel so elegant, and although the pleats are barely noticeable with the prints, it still looks great!